Upcoming Labs & Events

 Buy One, Sponsor One: Each full-price registration covers your tuition and also sponsors a complimentary ticket for a living expert—an individual directly impacted by the industry of focus who does not work within it.

 During registration, you may nominate a qualified living expert or designate someone to receive your sponsored ticket.
+Student participants can receive volunteer hours for participation in the program.

-Equity by Design Workshop Oakland
+Equity by Design Workshop: Oakland

 DEI is being dismantled—but equity can’t wait.